Rickycg21/MARP.Guide.Y3/docs/sprint-1-retrospective.md

-# 🔁 MARP-Guide Chatbot — Sprint 1 Retrospective
+# MARP-Guide Chatbot — Sprint 1 Retrospective

 This document summarizes the team’s reflection after completing **Sprint 1 (Weeks 1–5)** for the MARP-Guide project.
 The sprint focused on building the **Core RAG Pipeline** — delivering a working end-to-end system (Ingestion → Extraction → Indexing → Retrieval → Chat) with event-driven communication and Dockerized deployment.

 ---

-## 🧭 Sprint Recap
+## Sprint Recap
 **Sprint Goal:**
 > Deliver a functional, containerized RAG pipeline capable of producing answers with at least one citation,
 > fully integrated across microservices using HTTP and RabbitMQ.

 **Sprint Outcome:**
-✅ Achieved.
+Achieved.
 The full core architecture is functional and all mandatory events are implemented and exchanged successfully between services.

 ---

-## ✅ Well done
+## What went well

 | Category | Notes |
 |-----------|-------|